-Many people still believe that heartburn is a disease that causes excess stomach acid to be produced.
-However, more than 16,000 medical articles point to the fact that decreasing stomach acid does not really solve the basic problem, it only addresses the symptoms.
+Many still believe that heartburn is a disease that causes excess stomach acid to be produced.
+However, many medical articles point to another main reason, namely too little stomach acid.

 Acid reflux occurs if food and acid from the stomach move upward, the wrong way.
-Acid reflux is a condition in which some acid for some reason is “leaking” out of the stomach and does not remain where is should.
-The main reason for this is that the muscular valve that should keep the stomach contents from getting out from your stomach is faulty.
+The main reason for this is often that the muscular valve that should keep the stomach contents from getting out from your stomach is faulty.

-Another possible reason is helicobacter pylori bacteria that can cause low-level inflammation of the stomach lining creating symptoms of acid reflux.
-In this case, probiotics works well to control the bad bacteria causing acid reflux.
+Another possible reason for heartburn is helicobacter pylori bacteria that can cause low-level inflammation of the stomach lining, thereby creating symptoms of acid reflux.
+In this case, probiotics might works well to control the bad bacteria.

 For many people acid reflux gets worse during the night.
 But it can also occur in connection with certain physical activities.
-In addition, some suffers of food allergies have acid reflux.
+In addition, some sufferers of food allergies have acid reflux.